 - " Create and fund policies that help the food system and its businesses to thrive. - " Encourage livable wages in food system occupations.

 Economic and Community Development Planners

 " Prioritize financing for and locating of independently owned grocery stores of all types in urban centers and rural communities.

 Consumers

-" When possible, buy foods that are grown, produced, harvested, or raised in Massachusetts (e.g., Mass Grown... and Fresher!) and New England.
+" When possible, choose foods that are grown, produced, harvested or raised in New England.